danielabar/meblog/src/markdown/migrating-from-rails-secrets-to-credentials.md

 **6.0 Multi Environment Credentials**

 This release maintained the previous encrypted credentials, but added support for multi-environment credentials.
 This is only mentioned as a bullet point in the release notes under "Notable changes".
-The associated [PR]((https://github.com/rails/rails/pull/33521)) has some lively discussion.
-But once again, there's no final instructions for how to convert from old plain text secrets to environment-specific encrypted credentials.
+The associated [PR](https://github.com/rails/rails/pull/33521) has some lively discussion.
+But once again, there's no instructions for how to convert from old plain text secrets to environment-specific encrypted credentials.

 The [securing rails application guide for 6.0](https://guides.rubyonrails.org/v6.0/security.html#environmental-security) has the same explanation as the previous 5.2 guide for how to use encrypted credentials, but it doesn't mention the new environment-specific options introduced in the PR.